Keep Food Safe Wherever You Go This Summer

-At home: Place meat, poultry and perishables in the refrigerator immediately; if you don’t plan on cooking poultry or ground meat ináone toátwo days, put it in the freezer.
+Place meat, poultry and perishables in the refrigerator immediately; if you don’t plan on cooking poultry or ground meat in one to two days, put it in the freezer.
 Wash hands and surfaces with warm, soapy water before and after handling food.
 Thoroughly wash fresh produce.

-On the grill: Using a food thermometer, check the internal temperature of meat and poultry.
-Whole poultry should reach 165 F; breasts, 165 F; ground beef hamburgers, 160 F; and ground poultry, 165 F. Pork, veal, lamb steaks, beef steaks or roasts, and most other roasts and chops should be cooked to 145 F. See Barbecue and Food Safety (PDF).
+Using a food thermometer, check the internal temperature of meat and poultry.
+Poultry should reach 165 F; ground beef and ground pork, 160 F. Pork, veal, lamb steaks, beef steaks or roasts, and most other roasts and chops should be cooked to 145 F. See Grilling and Food Safety.

 Always keep hot foods hot and cold foods cold!
 Keep cooked meats on a heated grill rack, in a warm oven or other heated container.
 Serve cold foods immediately, on ice or in a cooled container.
 Perishable food should not be kept out for more than two hours or more than one hour on days when temperatures reach 90 F.